1765

 19 November 1765 Teatr Narodowy opens in Warsaw.
 It was established by King Stanislaus II and is the first theater in Poland with a professional company of Polish actors.

-6 December 1765 The Summer’s Tale, a pasticcio musical comedy with music by Thomas Augustine Arne (55) to words of Cumberland, is performed for the first time, in Covent Garden, London.
+6 December 1765 The Summer’s Tale, a pasticcio musical comedy with music by Thomas Augustine Arne (55) to words of Cumberland, and an overture by Carl Friedrich Abel (41), is performed for the first time, in Covent Garden, London.

 9 December 1765 La confederazione dei Sabini con Roma pt.I, a cantata by Luigi Boccherini (22) to words of Trenta and de’Nobili, is performed for the first time, in Lucca.